basigwireless/basigwireless-docs/docs/index.md

 ---

 ## Chandhar Research Press

-Chandhar Research Press is the publishing imprint of BaSig Wireless Laboratories India Pvt.
-Ltd.
+An independent imprint associated with BaSig for research, books, and standards.

 [More about Chandhar Research Press](press/index.md)